ImanBrjn/python_Salifort_Motors/README.md

 def read_pickle(path, saved_model_name:str):
     '''
     In:
-        path:             path to folder where you want to read from
+        path:             path to folder where  to read from
-        saved_model_name: filename of pickled model you want to read in
+        saved_model_name: filename of pickled model to read in

     Out:
         model: the pickled model